kognise/obsidian-aviation/FAR/Volume 3/I Airports/0150 Airport noise compatibility planning.md

 ### §150.35   Determinations; publications; effectivity.

 \(a\) The FAA issues a determination approving or disapproving each airport noise compatibility program (and revised program).
 Portions of a program may be individually approved or disapproved.
 No conditional approvals will be issued.
-A determination on a program acceptable under this part is issued within 180 days after the program is received under §150.23 of this part or it may be considered approved, except that this time period may be exceeded for any portion of a program relating to the use of flight procedures for noise control purposes.
+A determination on a program acceptable under this part is issued within 180 days after the program is received under [[Volume 3/I Airports/0150 Airport noise compatibility planning.md#§150.23   Noise compatibility programs.|§150.23]] of this part or it may be considered approved, except that this time period may be exceeded for any portion of a program relating to the use of flight procedures for noise control purposes.
 A determination on portions of a program covered by the exceptions to the 180-day review period for approval will be issued within a reasonable time after receipt of the program.
 Determinations relating to the use of any flight procedure for noise control purposes may be issued either in connection with the determination on other portions of the program or separately.
 Except as provided by this paragraph, no approval of any noise compatibility program, or any portion of a program, may be implied in the absence of the FAA's express approval.

 \(b\) The Administrator approves programs under this part, if—